Curriculum audit: gender and LGBTQ+ inclusivity

 1. Embed gender and LGBTQ+ inclusivity throughout your curriculum

-2. Give staff time to educate themselves on gender and LGBTQ+ issues
+2. Help staff learn about gender and LGBTQ+ issues

 3. Create a cross-curricular working group to carry out the audit